 Because allergies can be a major problem in our lives, we’ve elaborated on the most important data in order to show the ways allergies can not only be an annoyance but a serious health threat.

-A Review of Key Allergy Statistics & Facts
+A Review of Key Allergy Statistics & Facts for 2020

 - 10%–30% of the world’s population suffers from seasonal allergies and asthma.